Feudal Graph Reinforcement Learning: Introduction

-In light of this, we propose to tackle the problem of temporal abstraction by introducing the aforementioned hierarchical components in the framework and designing graph-based neural architectures inspired by hierarchical reinforcement learning~(HRL;~\cite{barto2003recent}) and feudal reinforcement learning (FRL;~\cite{dayan1992feudal}).
-Besides encoding structure, we argue that GNNs are natural candidates to implement HRL algorithms.
-In fact, one of the core ideas of HRL is structuring the learning systems to facilitate reasoning at different levels of spatiotemporal abstraction.
-As an example, the options framework~\cite{sutton1999between} pursues temporal abstraction by expanding the action state with temporally extended action, implemented as policies named options.
-Differently, FRL implements spatiotemporal abstractions by learning a hierarchy of controllers where agents at the top levels set the goals for those at lower levels in the hierarchy.
-In this framework, each computational element is seen as a manager which controls its sub-managers and, in turn, is controlled by its super-manager.
-In its original formulation, FRL is limited to the tabular RL settings and relies on domain knowledge for the definition of subtasks used as intermediate goals.
-Although extensions to the deep RL settings exist~\cite{vezhnevets2017feudal}, the idea of learning a similar hierarchy of communicating policies has not been fully exploited yet.
-We envisage a feudal structure where each layer is modeled by a graph and argue that message-passing GNNs can provide the right neuro-computational framework to implement the architecture.
-More in detail, the hierarchy of controllers is represented as a multilayered graph where low-level nodes~(workers) can be seen as actuator-level controllers, while upper-level nodes~(managers) can capture more abstract representations of the physical agent, possibly exploiting the higher-order relationships as shown in Figure~\ref{cluster}.
+In light of this, we propose to tackle the problem of high-level coordination in modular architecture introducing a novel hierarchical approach to designing graph-based message-passing policies.
+Our approach is inspired by the guiding principles of \gls{hrl}~\citep{barto2003recent} and, in particular, \gls{frl}~\citep{dayan1992feudal}: we argue that \glspl{gnn} are natural candidates to implement \gls{hrl} algorithms, as their properties implicitly account for \gls{hrl} desiderata such as transferability and task decomposition.
+Indeed, one of the core ideas of \gls{hrl} is structuring the learning systems to facilitate reasoning at different levels of spatiotemporal abstraction.
+The options framework~\citep{sutton1999between}, as an example, pursues temporal abstraction by expanding the set of available actions with temporally extended behavioral routines, implemented as policies named options.
+Conversely, \gls{frl} implements spatiotemporal abstractions by relying on a hierarchy of controllers where policies at the top levels set the goals for those at lower levels.
+In the \gls{frl} framework, each decision-making unit is seen as a manager that controls its sub-managers and, in turn, is controlled by its super-manager.
+In its original formulation, \gls{frl} is limited to tabular \gls{rl} settings and relies on domain knowledge for the definition of subtasks and intermediate goals.

-In this paper, we lay out the main ideas of the framework.
-As a proof-of-concept, we focus on a $2$-level hierarchy with a single manager node controlling the worker agents and leave research on more complex hierarchies to future works.
-Since the modular approach allows for models with a reduced number of learnable parameters, we use the covariance matrix adaptation evolution strategy~(CMA-ES; \cite{hansen2001completely}) to train GNNs implementing the hierarchy of policies.
-The proposed architecture is evaluated on standard locomotion tasks in the MuJoCo simulator~\cite{todorov2012mujoco}; in particular, we focus on the learning to walk problem by considering agents with different morphologies~(e.g., hoppers, bipedal and humanoid robots).